LiUSemWeb/LIONES/README.md

 ## Information
 * This version of Phrase2Onto was used in the SWJ (Semantic Web Journal) paper.
-* Regarding the inputs of the system, this version only deals with freauent phrases file and no topics.
+* Regarding the inputs of the system, this version only deals with phrases file and no topics.

 ## Installation (tested with python version 3.7)